Table of Contents

 Pricing: Offers a free tier for experimentation and paid plans with more credits, features, and support.

 Best for: Gumloop is ideal for noncoders who want to prototype and iterate quickly on agent workflows.
 It's simpler and more affordable than Botpress, making it a great choice for internal tools, demo agents, or user-facing assistants where speed and ease are more important than deep customization.
+In complex, multi-agent contexts, its simplicity may become a constraint, particularly given its limited support for advanced control and multi-model orchestration.

 6. FlowiseAI agent builder